Skip Navigation

 The IESO is responsible for administering the electricity markets in Ontario and for directing the operation of Ontario’s transmission grid.
 The IESO has issued Market Rules that govern the market for electricity and ancillary services in Ontario.
 The IESO is required to administer the electricity market in accordance with the Market Rules, and Market Participants are required to comply with the Market Rules.
 Subsequent to its merger with the OPA on January 1, 2015, the IESO also assumed the responsibilities of the former OPA for procuring long-term power contracts and for long-term system planning, conservation and demand management.

 The IESO administers both physical markets and financial markets for electricity.
 In terms of physical markets, the IESO operates the real-time wholesale market and the market for ancillary services.
 The IESO may also procure physical output through reliability must-run contracts with generators.
 Currently, the transmission rights market is the only financial market.
-Energy buyers and sellers have the option to enter into physical bilateral contracts which are not part of the IESO scheduling and dispatch process, but if the parties choose, they can submit specific data to the IESO and ask the IESO to provide a market settlement service.
+Energy buyers and sellers have the option to enter into physical bilateral contracts which are not part of the IESO scheduling and dispatch process.

 3.3.2 Real-time wholesale market and commodity price